lilchim/sgnome-dev-diary/dev diary.md

 I would then look at my backend services as solely responsible for data processing and/or HTTP APIs.
 ![Before and After Architecture](BFFMFE.drawio.svg)

+The interesting thing here is the backend and frontend services are not really coupled at all.
+If a backend hosted an HTTP API for it's frontend, then sure.
+They no longer have the websocket in commmon, they now have distinct concerns.
+The backend, at least the style of backend we typically produce, would be an independent service that basically lives in the redis world, transforming data, fetching data, aggregating data.
+It's not responsible for sending those results to any particular client, it just lives in redis world.
+The frontend becomes a self-sufficient client with its own authenticated and secure connection to a websocket server that will asynchronously provide it with the data that that frontend needs, but it isn't sure where it came from.

+It makes me a little nervous to deviate this way from what we call BFF but it's very interesting and I can see the benefits.

 # Core Tools Used